linuxarmy/linuxarmy/README.md

-# linuxarmy
+# Ukweli
-Linux Army is a Linux User Community based in Rwanda
+Ukweli is a Linux User Community based in Rwanda